TanVale/06_python-api-challenge/README.md

 Latitude vs. Cloudiness
 Latitude vs. Wind Speed

-Requirement 2: Compute Linear Regression for Each Relationship To fulfill the second requirement, I computed the linear regression for each relationship.
-Separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
+Requirement 2: Computed Linear Regression for Each Relationship To fulfill the second requirement, I computed the linear regression for each relationship.
+Separated the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
 Next, I created a series of scatter plots -

 - Sample scatter plot with the linear regression line.